Photo credits: Unknown | CC0

 Jonathan Pageau, Most of the Time, the Earth Is Flat.
 Orthodox Arts Journal, July 16, 2014.

-Jesse Carey, What the Man Described as ‘The Next Darwin’ Has to Say About God (Relevant Magazine, Jun 4, 2015)
+Jesse Carey, What the Man Described as ‘The Next Darwin’ Has to Say About God.
+Relevant Magazine, Jun 4, 2015.

-Sarah Salviander, The Six Days of Creation (Six Day Science blog) assumes Genesis 1 describes the entire universe and factors in the "speed" of time based on the size of the universe - very intriguing although I disagree with her interpretation of the scope of Genesis 1
+Sarah Salviander, The Six Days of Creation.
+Six Day Science Blog.
+Assumes Genesis 1 describes the entire universe and factors in the "speed" of time based on the size of the universe - very intriguing although I disagree with her interpretation of the scope of Genesis 1

-Timothy Larsen, The Slain God: Anthropologists and the Christian Faith (Amazon book, Apr 11, 2016)
+Timothy Larsen, The Slain God: Anthropologists and the Christian Faith.
+Oxford University Press | Amazon page, Apr 11, 2016.

-April Cordero Maskiewicz, The E Word: Evolution and Faith (TED talk, Mar 30, 2016)
+April Cordero Maskiewicz, The E Word: Evolution and Faith.
+TED talk, Mar 30, 2016.

-Jimena Canales, The Physicist and the Philosopher: Einstein, Bergson, and the Debate that Changed Our Understanding of Time (Amazon book, Oct 4, 2016) Einstein's question how can time be measured when all measurements are within time?
+Jimena Canales, The Physicist and the Philosopher: Einstein, Bergson, and the Debate that Changed Our Understanding of Time.
+Princeton University Press | Amazon page, Oct 4, 2016.
+Einstein's question how can time be measured when all measurements are within time?

 David Bentley Hart, Science and Theology: Where the Consonance Really Lies.
 Renovatio, Journal of Zaytuna College, Jun 5, 2018.
 Considers especially the notion that human free will does not exist, and argues from both scientific and philosophical standpoints that this theory rests on reductive physicalism.
 Quantum indeterminacy, which Hart regards as insufficient in itself for human free will, allows for at least some randomness.
 More serious is the organism-level focus by mathematical biologist Denis Noble, Dance to the Tune of Life: Biological Relativity (Amazon book, Jun 2017), who argues that the organism itself cannot be reduced to constituent parts, and still less its atomic and subatomic particles.
 Hart also argues that mind cannot be reduced to physical matter or energy.